landofcoder/magento-1-page-builder-module/README.md

-# module magento 1.9.x pagebuilder, block builder, landing page
+# Module magento 1.9.x pagebuilder, block builder, landing page

 Magento 1.9.x page builder extension supports you to create and manage your website without knowing and writing a line of code.
 Just by carrying out some simple actions, you will have a website that meets the demand for beauty, creativity, harmony, and professionalism.